vishal044/Call-Recorder/README.md

 Singleton Class is implemented to the database handler.

 #### Broadcast Receiver
+A receiver class is made to handle the broadcasts which is registered in the manifest.
 The application receives broadcasts on particularly 3 events when phone is :
 1. "Ringing".
 2. "Picked up"